 - Provide resources in the form of literacy/instructional coaches and tiered interventions.

-- Support school leaders and educators in implementing schoolwide literacy initiatives to address the specific literacy demands of middle and high school level curriculum.
+- Support school leaders and educators in implementing schoolwide literacy initiatives to address the specific literacy demands of middle level and high school curricula.

 - Support families and communities to make reading a priority and reinforce the efforts of the schools to improve student reading competency.
 District leaders should collaborate with community leaders to provide families with literacy opportunities, when needed.
 Through such programs, families would build their own capacity to offer the best reading environment for their children.